hl037/skbs/README.rst

 SKBS for SKeleton BootStrap

-As a programmer I encounter many times moment where I'm telling myself "So boring to always copy-paste the same project" and short after "Why is there a **SIMPLE** project generator based on simple template I can easily customize and create ???"
+As a programmer I encounter many times moment where I'm telling myself "So boring to always copy-paste the same project" and short after "Why is there no **SIMPLE** project generator based on simple template I can easily customize and create ???"

 ...Well I fed up...